On tested Bousfield-Friedlander localizations: Bousfield--Friedlander localization as a left Bousfield localization

 On the other hand, $F$ is fibrant in the Bousfield--Friedlander localization if and only if $F$ is underlying fibrant and the square

 is a homotopy pullback square.
 By the existence of a set $T(Q)$ of test morphisms, this is equivalent to the square

 being a homotopy pullback square for all test morphisms $X \to Y$.
-By universal property of the evaluated cotensor it follows that the above square is a homotopy pullback if and only if the square

-is a homotopy pullback square.
-Since the lower map is an equivalence, this is equivalent by~\cite[Proposition 2.3]{BBGJS2} to the top horizontal map being an equivalence.
+Since $\ast^X =\ast$ by the definition of the evaluated cotensor given in~\eqref{def: eval cotensor}, the bottom map is the unique map $\ast \to \ast$ and hence by~\cite[Proposition 2.3]{BBGJS2} the top horizontal map is an equivalence.
 Hence both notions of fibrant objects agree. \end{proof}

-An application of~\cite[Theorem 4.1.1]{Hirschhorn} yields the following corollary.
-Which gives an alternative proof of the cofibrant generation of tested Bousfield--Friedlander localizations.
+An application of~\cite[Theorem 4.1.1]{Hirschhorn} yields the following corollary, which strengthens the main theorem of~\cite{BBGJS2}.
+The fact that the Bousfield--Friedlander localization is a left Bousfield localization produces a left proper cellular simplicial model category, whereas the Bousfied--Friedlander localization itself produces a right proper cofibrantly generated simplicial model category, see~\cite[Theorem 1]{BBGJS2}.
+In general, left Bousfield localizations need not be right proper, see e.g.,~\cite[Remark 7.1 ]{TaggartLocalizations}.
+To perform subsequent localizations, e.g., in~\cref{thm: homog as RBL}, we thus require both perspectives.

 \begin{cor} Let $Q$ be a tested Quillen idempotent monad on $\Fun(\es{C}, \es{D})$.
-If $\es{D}$ is equipped with a proper cellular (resp. combinatorial) simplicial model structure, then the Bousfield--Friedlander localization $\Fun(\es{C}, \es{D})_Q$ is a proper cellular (resp. combinatorial) simplicial model category.
+If $\es{D}$ is equipped with a proper cellular simplicial model structure, then the Bousfield--Friedlander localization $\Fun(\es{C}, \es{D})_Q$ is a proper cellular simplicial model category.
 In particular, the Bousfield--Friedlander localization is cofibrantly generated. \end{cor}